Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 - Lifestyle and job satisfaction for data scientists.
 You will learn how satisfied data scientists are with their job and what work-life balance looks for data scientists working in different countries.

-Increase your chances of landing a data scientist position by learning about the most relevant tools and skills for data scientists.
+Increase your chances of landing a data scientist position by learning about the most relevant tools and abilities for data scientists.
 This module covers…

 - How to leverage your scientific background to assert your qualifications for the data scientist role.
 You’ll learn why the number of positions for which you’re qualified may be broader than you think.

-- The most relevant skills of a data scientist.
-This module presents the most sought-after skills for data scientists, explaining how you have acquired most of them during your PhD and how to leverage them during the hiring process.
+- The most relevant abilities of a data scientist.
+This module presents the most sought-after abilities for data scientists, explaining how you have acquired most of them during your PhD and how to leverage them during the hiring process.

 - Relevant data science tools and how to use them.
 Data scientists face tough problems with complex solutions.
 Therefore, they need several tools to analyze data and build models.
 This module presents the most relevant tools used by modern data scientists.